Died on Sunday 5th May 1918 Aged 21. Son of C.William and S.S.Heath

-of Ivy Cottage, Machen, Newport, Mon.
-Buried at Dorian Military
+Ivy Cottage, Machen, Newport, Mon.
+Buried at Doiran Military Cemetery,

-Cemetery, near the Southeast shore of Lake Dorian, 2kms from Dorian
+near the Southeast shore of Lake Doiran, 2kms from Doiran Village.

-Village.
-The cemetery is now the site of what was known to the British
+The cemetery is on the site of what was known to the British troops

 Percy Heath had served with his battalion in France before being